Julian Assange Will Not Hand Himself In Because Chelsea Manning's Release Won't Happen Immediately, Lawyer Says

 I think the biggest thing is: Who the fuck didn't see this coming?
 He's such a fucking weasel.
 The whole reason he claims to be avoiding Swedish authorities to begin with is just a big load of shit, and anybody who has defended him at this point is either stupid or naive to believe that Sweden is even the slightest bit more interested in handing him over to the US than the UK.

-That point is especially clear when you consider that Sweden is a serial violator of the second worst sin in the eyes of the US: Harb
+That point is especially clear when you consider that Sweden is a serial violator of the second worst sin in the eyes of the US: Harboring known pirates of hollywood movies.
+The only worse sin is harboring a known terrorist.

 I think the biggest thing is: Who the fuck is still supporting this dickweasel?
 I would like to think the Ecuadorians are frenetically searching for a way to expel him without looking like fools, but I am bewildered to think there might be people who are still donating money to Wikileaks because they believe in its original charter.